There Is No Single "Best" Cost Segregation Company

 Under $300K Depreciable Basis

-Recommendation: Run the free calculator first.
+Recommendation: Run the free calculator first — or try Modern CFO's free calculator for an instant second opinion.
 At this property size, the study fee relative to expected savings makes cost segregation marginal for most investors.
 If the calculator shows strong ROI, Overline's $499 starting price makes it feasible.
 Traditional firm pricing ($5,000+) likely makes it uneconomical.

 $300K–$1M Depreciable Basis

-Recommendation: Overline or a similar modern engineering firm.
+Recommendation: Overline or a similar AI-powered platform with engineering partners.
 This is the sweet spot where traditional firms are too expensive but the tax savings are meaningful.
 At $500K basis with 28% reclassification and a 35% tax rate, you are looking at roughly $49,000 in first-year savings.
-A $1,500 Overline study delivers 33x ROI.
+A $1,500 study through Overline delivers 33x ROI.
 An $8,000 traditional study delivers 6x ROI.

 $1M–$5M Depreciable Basis